10Kft/10kft-api/sections/webhooks.md

 ## Webhook Limits

-A limit of 10 webhooks per event type per account is enforced.
-If more webhooks are needed, we recommend that the webhook processing logic be consolidated at a single endpoint.
+To prevent repetitive posting of the same webhook payload, no more than 10 webhooks per event type are permitted.

 ## Webhook Payloads